jonesor/compadreDB/Protocol/COMPADRE_COMADRE_Data_Digitisation_Protocol.md

 ##Reply

 Did the author reply to a request for further information.
 This should record a brief answer given by the author, or "No" (no response yet).
-Note: Always change __Reply__ from "NA"" / "nothing" to "No" when author has been contacted, and update the entry as soon as a reply is received.
+Note: Always change __Reply__ from "NA"" / "Nothing" to "No" when author has been contacted, and update the entry as soon as a reply is received.
+Always reply to the author with a short thank-you note when a reply is received.

 ************************************************

 ## DOI/ISBN

 Records Digital Object Identifier (DOI) or International Standard Book Number (ISBN) codes that identifies the source material.
 In more recent papers you may find the DOI somewhere at the beginning of the paper.
 You may also search for it in the Web of Knowledge.
+Always make sure that the DOI or ISBN you have just digitised corresponds to the actual source by copy-pasting it in google.

 ************************************************